Adaptive virtual element methods with equilibrated fluxes: Numerical results on the local flux reconstruction

 \item the quantity

 \end{itemize} We are interested in the performance of the $\h$-version of the method for some values of degree of accuracy~$\p$.
-More precisely, in Section~\ref{subsection:nr-local-low}, we present the case~$\p=1$, where we will also observe efficiency.
-Instead, in Section~\ref{subsection:nr-local-high}, we take~$\p=2$ and show that we miss efficiency, albeit the equilibration of fluxes is valid, in accordance with the theoretical prediction of Lemma~\ref{lemma:p-version:div-property}.
+More precisely, in Section~\ref{subsection:nr-local-low}, we present the case~$\p=1$ where we shall also observe efficiency.
+Instead, in Section~\ref{subsection:nr-local-high}, we take~$\p=2$ and show that we miss efficiency, albeit the equilibration of fluxes is valid in agreement with the theoretical prediction of Lemma~\ref{lemma:p-version:div-property}.